As an experienced cruiser who suffers from a chronic illness, I've got tons of tips to make your next cruise comfortable and stress-free.

 It might also be worth considering a collapsible wheelchair or scooter, which is easier to store and for getting around onboard and when ashore, although Garnett advises that some collapsible motorized equipment may not be as sturdy.

-One of the downsides to being on a cruise ship is that storage space is at a premium, which means that if you have any kind of wheelchair, scooters or other similar-sized equipment, it will have to be situated in your stateroom for the entirety of the cruise.
+One of the downsides to being on a cruise ship is that storage space is at a premium, which means that if you have any kind of wheelchair, scooter, or other similar-sized equipment, it will have to be situated in your stateroom for the entirety of the cruise.
 Safety regulations forbid storing these items in public spaces or hallways.

 10. Research Your Cruise Liners' Tender Policies.

-Newer cruise ships are usually designed with accessibility in mind; unfortunately, I have found that the same is not true for ports, excursions and, for that matter, the actual tender boats from the ship.
+Newer cruise ships are usually designed with accessibility in mind; unfortunately, I have found that the same is not true for ports, excursions, and, for that matter, the actual tender boats from the ship.
 Even if the ship's tenders are accessible, some people may find that accessing the ship via gangway can be difficult, especially if the tide has the ship riding a little higher than normal when you disembark or embark, making the angle of the gangway steeper.

 When a ship is coming into port, there may not always be a suitable place to dock.
-Or the ship might too large or sit too low in the water for it to come into the ports.
+Or the ship might be too large or sit too low in the water for it to come into the ports.
 This means that they have to pull up in a decent spot and ferry people ashore using tender boats.

 The best thing you can do is talk to the cruise line about its tender policies and procedures regarding getting people with mobility issues off the ship at different ports; if you are going through a travel agent, they may also be able to help in this regard.